David Lauderback

 Retests

 Students who fail either of the first two exams will have the opportunity to retest.
 All retests must be arranged with the instructor and must be taken by the date specified by the instructor.
-The highest grade that can be earned on a retest is a 70.
+The highest grade that can be earned on a retest is a 18/25 or 72%.
 Students may NOT use the retest to make up an exam.

-Retests will be given at the Rio Grande Campus Testing Center.
+Retests will be given at the Riverside Testing Center.
 For hours, see the ACC Testing Centers or call: 223-3164.
 And you MUST have an ACC ID before you can take an exam at one of the ACC Testing Centers.
+ACC Testing Centers are closed to lecture courses for retests.

 Make-Up Exams